 Q1.
 Can I apply for a Legal Heir Certificate online?

 Ans1.
-Yes, in some regions of India, you can apply for a Legal Heir Certificate online through the district’s e-portal.
+Yes, in some regions of India, you can apply for a Legal Heir Certificate online through the e-portal of the respective district.

 Q2.
 How long does it take to obtain a Legal Heir Certificate?